peterhubina/Iris-NeuralNetworks-Classification/README.md

 # Iris Neural Networks Classification

-This repository contains the implementation of three types of neural networks — Multilayer Perceptron (MLP), Convolutional Neural Network (CNN), and Recurrent Neural Network (RNN)—for classifying the Iris dataset.
+This repository contains the implementation of three types of neural networks for classifying the Iris dataset.

+Implemented Neural Networks - Multilayer Perceptron (MLP), Convolutional Neural Network (CNN), and Recurrent Neural Network (RNN).
 The implementation is done using PyTorch and scikit-learn.

 ## Usage